Randy Arozarena Player Props: Rays vs. Rangers

 Rangers Pitching Rankings

-- The pitching staff for the Rangers has a collective 8.1 K/9, the fifth-worst in MLB.
+- The Rangers pitching staff ranks 26th in MLB with a collective 8.1 strikeouts per nine innings.

-- The Rangers' 3.97 team ERA ranks 11th across all MLB pitching staffs.
+- The Rangers have a 3.96 team ERA that ranks 11th across all MLB pitching staffs.

+- Rangers pitchers combine to allow 105 total home runs at a rate of 1.1 per game (to rank 13th in the league).

-- His most recent appearance was on Thursday, July 6 against the Boston Red Sox, when the righty tossed 5 1/3 innings, surrendering four earned runs while allowing five hits.
+- His most recent appearance came on Saturday against the Cleveland Guardians, when the right-hander tossed six innings, surrendering four earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.